Terms that a Buyer of Business Telephone Systems Should

 Voice Mail

-A device, usually a computer, that answers calls and allows the caller
+A device, usually a computer, that answers calls and allows the caller to leave

-groups, allows employees to retrieve messags from both inside and outside
+employees to retrieve messags from both inside and outside the office and has

-the office and has an auto attendant feature.
+an auto attendant feature.

 Warranty